Hypomagnesaemia is defined as a serum magnesium concentration < 0.7 mmol/L.

 Intravenous doses of magnesium are needed for severe or symptomatic hypomagnesaemia (e.g. seizures, tetany, arrhythmias).
-Intravenous magnesium replacement requires cardiac monitoring and the duration of administration depends on hospital policy and indication.
+Intravenous magnesium replacement requires cardiac monitoring, the duration of administration depends on hospital policy and the indication.

 Patients unable to tolerate oral preparations usually require intravenous administration.
 Care should be taken in patients with reduced renal function as it can lead to hypermagnesaemia.

 Have comments about these notes?
 Leave us feedback